 This year we are proud to unveil two new monuments being added to our 9/11 Memorial area.

-The first is an American Gray granite pedestal with cast bronze photos honoring list names of the 4 who lost their lives in the September 11, 2012 attack on the US Embassy in Benghazi.
+The first is an American Gray granite pedestal with cast bronze photos honoring the four men who lost their lives in the September 11, 2012 attack on the US Embassy in Benghazi - Ambassador Christopher Stevens, Information Officer Sean Smith, U.S. Navy Seal Glen Doherty and U.S. Navy Seal Tyrone Woods.
 This new Memorial is one of only three Benghazi memorials in the United States.